pineapple-bois/conic/README.md

 ### Notebooks

-Tutorials demonstrating the methods available to each type of conic section;
+Tutorials demonstrating the methods available to each type of conic section are linked below;

 #### [Parabolas](Notebooks/Parabolas.ipynb)